adavisfoy/School_District_Analysis/README.md

-# School_District_Analysis
+# School District Analysis: PyCitySchools

-## Overview of the school district analysis:
+## Overview of the PyCitySchools District Analysis:
 Explain the purpose of this analysis.

+## Results:
-## Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+Using bulleted lists and images of DataFrames as support, address the following questions.

-- How is the **District Summary** affected?
+### District Summary Analysis:
   - A few of the metrics were not impacted by replacing Thomas High School ninth grade scores for math and reading with NaNs. **Metrics that weren't impacted** include:
     - **Total Schools**
     - **Total Students**